-Typically, the LSAT is administered in public buildings—especially classrooms and conference-type rooms—that are currently closed or restricted for public safety.
+Typically, the LSAT was administered in public buildings—especially classrooms and conference-type rooms—that are currently closed or restricted for public safety.
 LSAC will monitor the COVID-19 pandemic closely and will add additional LSAT-Flex dates as needed, but LSAC plans to resume in-person LSAT administrations once health and safety conditions permit.
 In the meantime, the remotely proctored LSAT-Flex provides test takers the opportunity to take the test and submit their LSAT scores along with their applications to law school.
+After the LSAC transitions away from the Flex test, back to its original, 4-section test, however, it will be proctored live online (remotely) through at least June of 2022, with the possibility for that to be extended for tests into and beyond summer 2022.

 Who is eligible for the Online LSAT-Flex Administrations?

-Anyone can sign up for the November, January, February, or April LSAT-Flex through the traditional LSAT registration process.
+Anyone can sign up for the upcoming April or June LSAT-Flex through the traditional LSAT registration process.
 Candidates previously signed up for November, January, February, or April LSAT test dates are eligible to take the LSAT-Flex.
-If you would prefer to wait until in-person testing resumes, you can opt out by November 13, 2020 and receive a full refund.
+If you would prefer to wait until in-person testing resumes, you can opt out.
+However, with the recent news that the remote proctoring is here to stay for some time, it may be wisest to take the LSAT-Flex, as this shorter version is viewed by many to be less taxing than the longer version.

 When is the LSAT-Flex offered?

-The January LSAT-Flex will be administered on January 16-17, and scores are expected to be released on February 3.
+- The January 2021 LSAT-Flex was administered on January 16-17, and scores were released to test takers on February 3.

 Note: Test takers sign up for specific days and times through their LSAC accounts, and LSAC encourages students who require or prefer to take the test on a specific day or at a specific time to sign up as soon as possible.
 Testing slots are assigned on a first-come, first-served basis.